gturri/dokuJClient/README.md

 dokuJClient aims at providing the same behavior for every supported version of Dokuwiki.
 There are however, some discrepancies:

-* Angua (dokuwiki-2012-01-25b)
-** getAttachmentInfo can't retrieve the page title.
-It instead sets it to the page id.
+* getAttachmentInfo can't retrieve the page title with Angua (dokuwiki-2012-01-25b).
+It will set it to the page id instead
 * addAcl and delAcl are supported for dokuwiki-2013-12-08 (Binky) or newer
+* logoff will always clear the local cookies, but it will clear the server side ones only if you have dokuwiki-2014-05-05 (Ponder Stibbons) or a more recent one